What is Body Dysmorphia: Symptoms, Causes, and Treatment

 What Causes Body Dysmorphic Disorder?

-No one factor can be named for causing BDD to occur.
-BDD is thought to be the result of a number of factors interacting together, including a variety of biological factors and environmental stressors.
+No single factor can be identified as the cause of BDD.
+BDD is thought to be the result of several interacting factors, including various biological factors and environmental stressors.

 Biological Causes of Body Dysmorphic Disorder

-The causes of body dysmorphia disorder are unclear, however, some potential biological causes include [1]:
+The causes of body dysmorphia disorder are unclear; however, some potential biological causes include:1

 • Genetic predisposition